learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

  3. Capture and store that input.
  4. Do something with that input.

 In this exercise, we'll be familiarizing ourselves with a CLI application that has already been built.
 To experience the user-flow of this application, first open this lab.

+You'll need to modify the `greet` method in `lib/hello_ruby_programmer.rb` so that it accepts an argument called `name`.

+**HINT:** Just change the line that reads `def greet` to `def greet(name)`.

 Then run `ruby bin/greeting` in your terminal, from within the directory of this project.

 Note that you are greeted, asked to provide input and then greeted again, this time with a phrase that uses the input you provided.